 Instilling Capacity for Change: Formal Practices for Innovation

-Practices in this quadrant aim to create structures or supports that will form a foundation for future changes in the organization.
+Practices in this quadrant are categorized as learning and development practices.
 They represent rules and procedures that lead to innovation.
 The categories in the quadrant are learning and developing.

 Canadian Success Stories

-Read the full report for examples of real Canadian firms who discovered how to build sustainability into their core culture:
+Read the executive report for examples of Canadian firms who discovered how to build sustainability into their core culture:

 - Canadian Pacific, a logistics and shipping company, implemented a campaign to reduce the use of bottled water and educate employees about broader sustainability issues.